Jana-P1/Jana-P1/README.md

 ## A bit about me:

-During the quarantine, I jumped on the bandwagon and resigned from my career in financial services.
-Because of my background in data analysis and R Cmdr, software engineering seemed as if it would be a good fit.
-A lot of the data science skills I acquired have transferred well into this new career pursuit.
-I have greatly enjoyed struggling through the challenges and learning so much along the way.
+During the quarantine, I jumped on the bandwagon, resigned from my career in financial services, and pivoted into something very different... software engineering.
+Turns out, I really love it!
+It has been an intense yet enjoyable experience diving head first into this new adventure and unleashing my creative side.
+When I make spare time, I am an IronMan.
+I finished my first IronMan in September 2021 and plan to do many more.